CommBank-PowerBoard/powerboard-e-commerce-woo/readme.txt

 * Added

   - Added payment method used for order payment to meta on an order.
+  - Added support for default Woo terms and conditions checkbox on classic checkout.

 * Bug fixes

   - Fixed an issue in Classic checkout where the payment method would not load if merchant did not collect shipping address on their Checkout page.
+  - Fixed an issue in Classic checkout when an order id failed to retrieve an order causing us not to navigate to order confirmation page post transaction approved.

 = 1.3.1 =